Justin Timberlake Considered Performing At Coachella, But Declined Due To Tour Conflicts

 — Ariana Grande (@ArianaGrande) April 11, 2019

-For the 2013 MTV Video Music Awards, the band reunited to perform a medley of their hits in a tribute to Timberlake for receiving the Video Vanguard/Michael Jackson award.
+For the 2013 MTV Video Music Awards, the band reunited to perform a medley of their hits in a tribute to Timberlake for receiving the Video Vanguard / Michael Jackson award.

-Meanwhile, Grande’s set wasn’t all smooth sailing, as some of the performances were beset with sound issues, reports The Blast.
+Meanwhile, Grande’s set wasn’t all smooth sailing — some of the performances were plagued by sound issues, reports The Blast.

-The pop star first encountered problems when Nicki Minaj entered to perform “Side to Side” and “Bang Bang,” with Grande.
-The sound continuously cut out and the pair seemed to have problems singing the lyrics without a backing track.
+The pop star first encountered problems when Nicki Minaj entered to perform “Side to Side” and “Bang Bang” with Grande.
+The sound continuously cut out, and the pair seemed to have problems singing the lyrics without a backing track.
 Grande motioned to her earpiece several times, indicating to the crew that she could not hear anything.

-The problems persisted in her next performance with Diddy and Mase to “Mo Money Mo Problems.”
+The problems persisted throughout her next performance with Diddy and Mase, with the group performing “Mo Money Mo Problems.”

 Justin Timberlake Missed Coachella Beacuse He Couldn't Rehearse with 'NSYNC https://t.co/sBq6sIcXA7